BIDS/repro-case-studies/case-studies/omesnard.md

 First, the vigilant practice of reproducible research must go beyond the open sharing of data and code: automation of every pre- and post-processing step and digital logging of all actions are also needed.
 Second, certain application scenarios pose special challenges.
-Here, we are working with the Navier-Stokes equations applied to highly unsteady flows dominted by vorticity, a particularly tough application for reproducibility.
+Here, we are working with the Navier-Stokes equations applied to highly unsteady flows dominated by vorticity, a particularly tough application for reproducibility.
 Third, extra care is needed when using external libraries for iterative solution of linear systems.
 Even if everything else is reproduced, the linear-algebra library may introduce uncertainties.

-Our reproducibility practies have tightened up substantially after this project.
+Our reproducibility practices have tightened up substantially after this project.
 We now use Python to automate every pre- and post-processing step.
 All scripts are version-controlled, the code is documented and allows command-line arguments (to avoid code modification from users).
 We also take advantage of the Python interpreter included in the visualization tools [Paraview](http://www.paraview.org/) and [VisIt](https://wci.llnl.gov/simulation/computer-codes/visit/) to automate the post-processing part of the numerical solution from OpenFOAM and IBAMR.